This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #RibsMadeEasyWithSmithfield #CollectiveBias

 5. To test for doneness by piercing with a fork.
 The fork should to through the meat easily.
 You don’t want to overcook the ribs and have the meat fall off the bones.

-6. Remove to cutting board and let stand for a couple of minutes before cutting.
+6. Remove to a cutting board and let stand for a couple of minutes before cutting.

 7. If you like your ribs sticky you can brush some additional mango BBQ sauce just before serving.